Fairblock/docs/docs/welcome/Vision.md

 Eliminate information leakage around size and timing while keeping settlement on public chains.
 Encrypted orders, intents, and bids with conditional decryption enable better price discovery and manipulation-resistant trading, lending, intents, and token launches, all without reliance on centralized intermediaries.

-Fairblock's cApps work natively on FairyRing.
-By collaborating with leading networks and venues, confidentiality also works smoothly in existing ecosystems and workflows.
-Select ecosystem partners include: Arbitrum, Noble/M0, Hyperliquid, Solana, Base, Cosmos, payment networks, stablecoin issuers, and CowSwap.
+Fairblock's cApps work natively on FairyRing and are designed to work seamlessly for users across EVM (Ethereum, Arbitrum, Hyperliquid, Noble/M0, Based, etc), Solana, payment networks, and beyond to access the benefits of cApps where they are.

 [![Fairblock Macro Schematic](../assets/FairyRingMacroSchematic.png)](../assets/FairyRingMacroSchematic.png)